‘This was a foreseeable problem’: Software developer weighs in on vaccine website crash

 She recently gained attention after a family member had trouble using the state signup site.
 That issue prompted the 28-year-old mother on maternity leave to create her own page, pulling information from government sites and private businesses.

-Adams said on Thursday morning her own web page saw a boost in the amount of people trying to use it.
+Adams said on Thursday morning her own web page saw a boost in the number of people trying to use it.

 “Even though I wasn’t able to provide information on the state-sponsored locations, they were able to find a location with their availability not sponsored by the state that was listed on my website and get an appointment booked,” she said.